Mental Illness: An Overview

 Depression is the most commonly diagnosed emotional problem.
 Almost one-fourth of all Americans suffer from depression at some point in life, and four percent of the population have symptoms of depression at any given time.

-The term "depression" can be confusing, since it's often used to describe a very normal emotion that passes quickly.
+The term "depression" can be confusing since it's often used to describe a very normal emotion that passes quickly.
 Everyone feels "blue" or sad occasionally.
 But if that emotion continues for long periods, and if it is accompanied by feelings of guilt and hopelessness, it could be an indication of depression.
-The persistence and severity of such emotions distinguishes the mental disorder of depression from normal mood changes.
+The persistence and severity of such emotions distinguish the mental disorder of depression from normal mood changes.

 People who suffer serious depression say they feel their lives are pointless.
 They feel slowed down, "burned out" and useless.
 Some even lack the energy to move or to eat.
 They doubt their own abilities and often look on sleep as an escape from life.
 Many think about suicide, a form of escape from which there is obviously no return.